KabdollaRiza/ai_attitudes/README.md

 • Reddit: positive=0.48, neutral=0.42, negative=0.10, avg_toxicity=0.013
 • Twitter: positive=0.45, neutral=0.38, negative=0.17, avg_toxicity=0.025
 • Hacker News: positive=0.57, neutral=0.30, negative=0.13, avg_toxicity=0.009

-# Insights

-Hacker News tends to have the most optimistic discussions about AI.

-Twitter has the highest proportion of negative posts and slightly higher toxicity.

-Reddit is more balanced and diverse in sentiment topics.

 # Authors
 Riza Kabdolla, Ardak Islam, Kamila Nurlybayeva